TheMysteriousStar/Homebrew-Guide-WiiU-Update/wiiu/browserexp.rst

 Step 1: Running the Exploit
 ---------------------------

-1. Go to `http://u.wiidb.de` in your Wii U web browser
+1. Go to `wiiuexploit.xyz` in your Wii U web browser
-2. Press `HAXX`.
+2. Press the "Run Exploit!"
+Button while holding the B Button

     * **Note:** This may take some tries till it works.
 Just repeat the whole process from Step 0 and hope for the best.

-3. The Homebrew Launcher should start.
-4. Now select `Mocha CFW` in your Homebrew Channel.
-5. You should return to the Homebrew Channel.
-6. Congratulations, you now started your first Wii U CFW - Mocha allows signature patches, region patches and many other CFW options.

-    * This will only last until your reboot your console!
-Always start Mocha after the browser exploit to ensure the best homebrew compatibility.

 ........

 Step 2: Backing up your NAND